 Like most things of value in this world, apples seem simple on the surface: peel, flesh, core, seeds.
-But look deeper and their complexities become apparent.
+But look deeper, and their complexities become apparent.

-Apples are grown throughout the world.
+Apples grow throughout the world.
 They’ve nourished us for eons.
 Approximately 7,000 named cultivars are currently produced, each with their own subtle differences in flavor and texture.
 And there used to be more: thousands of varieties have already gone extinct.
 The prestigious Seed Savers Exchange in Decorah, IA, has identified 20,000 named apples that existed between 1620 and 2000 in the U.S. alone.
-It’s almost certain that, in the days before genetic testing and databases, uncountable numbers of apple varieties went unnamed and uncultivated in the homesteads and courtyards of the world..
-And even as we speak, apple breeders are rearing tasty new cultivars to lure you away from your current favorites.
+It’s almost certain that, in the days before genetic testing and databases, uncountable numbers of apple varieties went unnamed and uncultivated in the homesteads and courtyards of the world… And even as we speak, apple breeders are rearing tasty new cultivars to lure you away from your current favorites.

 Big Apple World

 The world of apples is so extensive and varied in size, shape, color, flavor, and growth requirements because apples have approximately 57,000 genes, twice that of humans and the most known in any plant so far.
 In addition, they’re so interesting to cultivate because they are “extreme heterozygotes”—their offspring does not resemble its parent.
-That’s why, when you plant a seed from a McIntosh apple, for instance, you won’t get a McIntosh apple tree because McIntosh apples don't reproduce true to type, meaning the tree grown from a McIntosh seed will produce different (and likely less tasty) fruit then its parent.
+That’s why, when you plant a seed from a McIntosh apple, for instance, you won’t get a McIntosh apple tree because McIntosh apples don’t reproduce true to type, meaning the tree grown from a McIntosh seed will produce different (and likely less tasty) fruit than its parent.
 In other words, when you’re developing apple cultivars, you have a very slim probability of finding the next great apple, but a great chance of growing not-very-good apples.

 With more than 7,000 successful cultivars, it’s easy to find a great apple.
 Some people play the field, choosing apple varieties to suit their moods.
 Others are utterly devoted to their favorite—like the apple-eaters all across the country who joined The FruitGuys in an annual late-summer celebration of Sonoma County’s Gravenstein apple by ordering boxes of the heirloom baking apple.